 As the son of a slaveholder, may I raise the topic of WHITE PRIVILEGE?

-But to my way of thinking, more often than not, law enforcement is merely a pawn, the scapegoat for society’s injustice, not the source of the problem, not even close.
-Maybe it goes back to my empathizing with Confederate soldiers who got stuck fighting a rich man’s war on behalf of the Cotton Kingdom and mistakenly adopted the cause as their own, but at the risk of angering some of you, I tend to give individual officers the benefit of the doubt if I can.
-Anyway, don’t go thinking I’m encouraging antagonism toward the police, because I’m not.
-Solving the problem is going to take a lot more than accusing a bunch of working stiffs (isn’t that what they used to call honest, working people like cops?) of being racist and making their lives more difficult, while the real culprits are sitting in corporate boardrooms laughing at us all.
-And I do mean us all.
+To my way of thinking, more often than not, law enforcement is merely a pawn, the scapegoat for society’s injustice, not the real source of the problem, which is a deep and pervasive structural racism.
+Maybe it goes back to my empathizing with Confederate soldiers who got stuck fighting a rich man’s war on behalf of the Cotton Kingdom and mistakenly adopted that terrible cause as their own, but at the risk of angering some of you, I’ve tended to give individual officers the benefit of the doubt whenever I can.
+But lately, having witnessed the inexcusable killings of George Floyd, Brionna Taylor and others at the hands of law enforcement, my tolerance is wearing thin.
+Along with spending more on education and less on incarceration, it goes without saying that our police need to be transformed into a positive force in the communities they serve, requiring some major adjustments.

 While I’m on the subject, I wish more people understood that the phrase “Black Lives Matter” doesn’t mean that white people’s lives don’t matter, or that you necessarily side against law enforcement, but simply acknowledges the all too frequent lack of regard for Black people’s lives in our society.